RENTAL ARBITRAGE INSURANCE

 Is insurance required for Airbnb rental arbitrage?

+Most jurisdictions with short-term rental regulations have a minimum liability insurance requirement of at least $500,000 in order to obtain a permit.
 Also, Most landlords who run long-term rentals insist that their occupants get renters insurance, sometimes referred to as an HO-4 policy.
 Almost all renters insurance policies include both personal liability and personal property coverage.

 But BUYER BEWARE, as a renters insurance policy, will not respond to nor cover any short-term rental activity as it’s not business insurance.
 It only covers the tenant’s personal items and their personal liability, should they have a personal pet, for example.
 It’s written with the intent to cover a tenant who lives at the rental.